gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ## 2.4 IOS config module
 ### Lab exercise
 - Use ios_config module to configure a loopback interface on an IOS router.
-- Create a playbook, p4-iosconfig.yml, with the below contents:
+- Create a playbook, p4-iosconfig.yml, with the below content, on your home directory.

 ```
+cisco@ansible-controller:~$ vi p4-iosconfig.yml
 ---
 - name: configure loopback1 interface on IOS devices
   hosts: IOS